 To answer the growing challenge of youth and young adult homelessness, YMCA of Greater Seattle joined forces with Nexus Youth and Families to open a new shelter.

-To address youth and young adult homelessness, YMCA of Greater Seattle joined forces with Nexus Youth and Families to open a new shelter, named Arcadia in Auburn, Washington.
-The 7,900 SF two-story, wood-frame facility provides wraparound services including permanent, supportive housing for 15 young adults, emergency shelter for 12 more, a drop-in youth center and behavioral health programming for young people ages 12-24
+The 7,900 SF two-story, wood-frame facility provides comprehensive services including permanent, supportive housing for 15 young adults, emergency shelter for 12 more, a drop-in youth center and behavioral health programming for young people ages 12-24.

-Needless-to-say, Abbott Construction was deeply moved and grateful to have been a part of this project to help youths and young adults who all deserve a safe, comfortable, and supportive environment to live in.
+Needless-to-say, Abbott Construction was deeply moved to have been a part of this project, to help youths and young adults gain a safe, comfortable, and supportive environment to live in.